AnthonissenBert/Notes/Kurog.md

 ---

-is a towering figure known for his unwavering sense of honor on the battlefield.
+Kurog, a half-orc samurai, is a towering figure known for his unwavering sense of honor on the battlefield.
 His dual katanas are as sharp as his code, and his piercing gaze strikes fear into the hearts of his enemies.